c6digital/en-extensions/README.md

 Add a native share button to your page.
 This will open the native share dialog if supported by the device or browser.
 If that's not supported, it will add a "Copy" button that will copy the link to the clipboard.

 To add this functionality add a text block with the custom class `social-share-native-link`, containing the URL you want to share.
 To customise the title and description of the share, you can add further text blocks with custom classes `social-share-native-title` and `social-share-native-description` respectively.

+### ENX Multistep Form

+This component allows you to create multi-step forms in Engaging Networks.
+It is automatically initialised on any page with an element with the class `enx-multistep`.

+To get started, each section of the multi-step must have the class `enx-multistep` and `enx-multistep-name--{section-name}`.
+The can be added to advanced rows or used in code blocks.

+Multistep sections can use a combination of the following CSS classes:

+- `.enx-multistep`: used on all sections to indicate it's a section of a multistep form
+- `.enx-multistep-name--{name}`: used on all sections to provide URL hash
+- `.enx-multistep-force-start`: forces this section to load first, even if someone uses URL with a hash on

+A section can be activated using a button with attribute:

+- `enx-multistep-destination="{name}"`

+By default, the fields visible in the section are validated when clicking the button, before changing to the destination section but validation can be skipped, using a button with attribute:

+- `no-validate`